 No holding back Last Action Hero spoilers below

 In the Last Action Hero universe, Schwarzenegger is the same cigar-chomping, Planet Hollywood-promoting movie star everyone loves to imitate, starring in the same movies (Terminator, Total Recall’) we all know.
-However, Last Action Hero deviated from reality and posited a world in which Arnold had also anchored a film franchise about a loose-cannon cop, with the franchise named after its lead character, Jack Slater.
+However, Last Action Hero deviates from reality and posits a world in which Arnold had also anchored a film franchise about a loose-cannon cop, with the franchise named after its lead character, Jack Slater.

 First of all, since when did they think Arnold Schwarzenegger had become Mel Gibson?
 Or Bruce Willis?
-He had played cops before, like in Kindergarten Cop and Red Heat (as the Russian half of a buddy cop duo with Jim Belushi), but Last Action Hero was oddly shoving Arnold into a Die Hard/Lethal Weapon-shaped hole, mocking the clichés of movies he had almost never been in before.
+He had played cops before, like in Kindergarten Cop and Red Heat, but Last Action Hero was oddly shoving Arnold into a Die Hard/Lethal Weapon-shaped hole, mocking the clichés of movies he had almost never been in before.
 While watching Jack Slater and Danny berated by his expletive-spouting police chief, I was pulled straight out of it.
 They’re making fun of Lethal Weapon, but they cast the Terminator to play the Mel Gibson role?
 WTF!

 The nitpicking didn’t stop there.